 Central & Complex Sleep Apnea Treatment in Beaumont, TX

 Central Sleep Apnea is much more uncommon.
 This is the type of sleep apnea that occurs because of a neurological dysfunction that causes the brain to not send the proper signals to trigger proper breathing while asleep.
 It can be caused by a natural neurological dysfunction, or it can even be caused by medication, or as a secondary symptom of a different condition.
 If your sleeping stops while asleep, but there is no snoring or obstruction, it’s possible it’s Central Sleep Apnea.
+Dr. Boyd Herndon is highly experienced in diagnosing and treating central sleep apnea.
+Call (409) 729-6401 to request an appointment at our ear, nose, and throat office in Port Neches, TX.

 Mixed Sleep Apnea / Complex Sleep Apnea